AAFANS-Page-Header-Banners-General-Banner

 There are additional protections if your concerns relate to matters in the public interest or an emergency.

-Whistleblowers may report to journalists or parliamentarian in limited circumstances such as in matters of public interest or emergencies.
+Whistleblowers may report to journalists or parliamentarians in limited circumstances such as in matters of public interest or emergencies.
 These reports must have previously been reported to ASIC.
 If you disclose your concerns to the public in another way, these protections do not apply.

 The PID Act and whistleblower rights complement existing notification, investigation and complaint handling policies and procedures.
 For example, where a public interest disclosure concerns suspected fraud, the investigation will be conducted in accordance with the Fraud policy.